 If you are not attending such a course, you will not be entitled to take up part-time work or engage in any business or profession.
 You will get stamp number 2A on your passport.
 This stamp gives you permission to remain until you have finished your course.

 Third Level Graduate Scheme: Non-EEA students who have graduated with a degree at level 7 to 10 from an Irish third-level institution and have a current GNIB Certificate of Registration may be permitted to apply for the Third Level Graduate Scheme (pdf).
 Those who have a level 7 degree will be granted a non-renewable extension of their current student permission (Stamp 2) for 6 months starting on the date upon which the person receives their examination results.
 Those with a degree at level 8, 9 or 10 will be granted a 12-month extension.
-The purpose of the permission to remain under this scheme is to seek employment and gain a Green Card or work permit.
+The purpose of the permission to remain under this scheme is to seek employment and gain a Critical Skills Employment Permit or General Employment Permit.

 If you are a non-EEA national married to, or in a recognised civil partnership with, an Irish national you do not have an automatic right to live in Ireland.
 Depending on your current immigration status, you apply for permission to live in Ireland as follows:

 You can find details of the application procedures for spouses and civil partners of Irish nationals on the INIS website.
 Once you have permission to live in Ireland on the basis of marriage or civil partnership with an Irish national you may get a stamp 4 on your passport - see 'People who are allowed to work in Ireland - other eligible categories' below.

 Non-EEA nationals who are in de facto relationships must have permission to remain in the State.
 They can apply for a de facto partnership immigration permission (DFPIP) as follows: